Environmental groups applaud rejection of 15 million cubic metre groundwater take

 “The second reason is that we are not persuaded that the potential adverse effects of the application can be avoided or mitigated.”

-“The decision is disappointing from our perspective because we did meet the policy thresholds but we will be taking a careful look at the comments the commissioners made and take it on board.”
+“The decision is disappointing from our perspective because we did meet the policy thresholds, but we will be taking a careful look at the comments the commissioners made and [will] take [them] on board.”

-He said there was a focus on recovery from the impacts of the cyclone currently.
+He said there was currently a focus on recovery from the impacts of the Cyclone Gabrielle.

 Forest and Bird freshwater conservation advocate Tom Kay said he was pleased to see Te Mana o Te Wai and NPSFM at the forefront of the hearing panel’s decision-making.